Focused Ultrasound Neuromodulation

-Focused Ultrasound Stimulation (FUS) is a non-invasive therapeutic tool with great potential, widely used on humans for ablation therapies and diagnostic imaging.
-It has recently emerged as a promising technology to achieve reliable, selective and noninvasive neuromodulation of various targets of the central nervous system of rodents, non-human primates and humans (King et al., 2013; Legon et al., 2014).
-A myriad of applications can therefore be envisaged in which US would replace the standard and invasive electrical stimulation.
+Focused Ultrasound Stimulation (FUS) is a non-invasive therapeutic tool with great potential, widely used in humans for ablation therapies and diagnostic imaging.
+It has recently emerged as a promising technology to achieve reliable, selective and non-invasive neuromodulation of various targets of the central nervous system of rodents, non-human primates and humans (King et al., 2013; Legon et al., 2014).
+A wide range of applications can therefore be envisaged in which US would replace the standard and invasive electrical stimulation.
 However, in order for FUS to become a reliable neuromodulation technology, we need a deeper understanding of the fundamental mechanism(s) by which ultrasonic waves can modulate neural activity.

 References: